 Dr. Obaid will place soft “No No” guards to help keep your baby's hands from disrupting the repair while you are at home.
-Dr. Obaid will see you back in his office 5 days after the surgery to remove the stitches.
+Dr. Obaid will see you back in his office five days after the surgery to remove the stitches.
 There will be no dressings to change at home.

 Will My Baby Need More Than One Surgery?

 Dr. Obaid will repair your baby’s cleft lip at three months of age.
-If they have a cleft palate as well, this will be repaired at a second surgery between nine and twelve months of age.
+If they have a cleft palate as well, this will be repaired at a second surgery between nine and 12 months of age.

 Unfortunately, while the initial cleft lip repair may correct your baby’s appearance, it does not change the abnormal growth of the face that results from the cleft lip.
 As a result, Dr. Obaid typically performs a revisionary surgery on the lip and nose if necessary at five years of age so that the results are as perfect as can be prior to your child starting school.

 Some children with cleft lip have limited forward growth of the upper jaw and lower third of the face as they grow through adolescence and puberty.
 For these children, a surgery called a LeFort I osteotomy and advancement is performed by Dr. Obaid to bring the teeth together in a normal relationship and more importantly to improve the overall appearance of your child’s face.
-Finally, at seventeen to eighteen years of age, when a child has completed growth, a final nasal correction is performed by Dr. Obaid.
+Finally, at 17 to 18 years of age, when a child has completed growth, a final nasal correction is performed by Dr. Obaid.

 Where Will Dr. Obaid Perform the Cleft Lip Repair?